isyiming/Your-size-is-available-eventually/README.md

-# Your size is avaliable eventually
+# Your size is available eventually
 A simple crawler helps my friend buy his clothes in time

 This code will search a web endless and if a suitable size could been found, then it will remind you by wechat.